 - Customer support: create a task when there's a new ticket in help desk software such as Zendesk or Helpscout.

 Automation comes with a price, so you have to calculate whether the time Zapier saves you is worth paying for their service.
 Zapier has a free plan and multiple levels of paid plans.

 The free plan lets you create 5 different zaps that can happen 100 times per month (all together).
 You also can't chain more zaps together and can't use Premium apps.

-Cheapest paid plan is $20/month and it lets you have 20 zaps with 3,000 occurrences; you can also chain zaps together and you have access to every app Zapier supports.
+The cheapest paid plan is $20/month, and it lets you have 20 zaps with 3,000 occurrences; you can also chain zaps together, and you have access to every app Zapier supports.

 The most expensive paid plan is $125/month, and it's more suited for big companies that need multi-user access.
 It lets you share zaps with your team, have separate personal and team zaps, and control who can edit zaps.
 You can have 125 zaps which can occur 50,000 times per month, plus zaps happen closer to real-time (meaning, you'll have to wait 5 minutes for a zap to happen as opposed to other plans' default 15 minutes).

 You might not need Zapier

 ActiveCollab has some built-in integrations that let you automate the essential stuff.
 These add-ons are free and don't have any limit on how many times you can use them.